Latest on negotiations for 2020 MLB season: Own...

 - News Article

-Latest on negotiations for 2020 MLB season: Owners having call to determine next steps
+Latest on negotiations for 2020 MLB season: Owners had call to determine next steps

 The league and Players Association have so far been unable to reach an agreement that would lead to the start of the 2020 MLB season.